Classical solution of path-dependent mean-field semilinear PDEs: Introduction

 \ \ \ \ \ \ Dupire \cite{D09} introduces a functional It\^o formula to incorporate the calculus of path-dependent functionals, which is subsequently developed by Cont-Fourni\'e \cite{CF10,CF13} and references therein (on the other hand, see another approach to path-dependent problems of Flandoli and Zanco \cite{FZ16} by lifting the primal problem into a functional one in Banach spaces).
-In contrast to the classical functional approach to the path-dependent stochastic analysis (see Ahn \cite{A}), Dupire's approach is featured by the finite dimensional {\it vertical derivative} (see the following definition \eqref{def-dx}), and is admitted to solve non-Markovin problems, in particular the one proposed by Peng in his ICM 2010 lecture \cite{P} that whether non-Markovian FBSDEs can be connected with path-dependent PDEs (PPDEs).
+In contrast to the classical approach of functional analysis (see e.g. Ahn \cite{A}), Dupire's approach is featured by the finite dimensional {\it vertical derivative} (see the following definition \eqref{def-dx}), and is admitted to solve non-Markovin problems (see e.g. \cite{TZ15}, \cite{S20}).
 Concerning the well-posedness of PPDEs, Peng and Wang \cite{PW16} consider smooth solutions of parabolic PPDEs; Ekren et al. \cite{EKTZ14,ETZ1,ETZ2} study the viscosity solution of quasilinear and fully nonlinear PPDEs; Cosso et al. \cite{CFGRT} treat PPDEs as the Hilbert space valued equations and build the viscosity solution; Peng and Song \cite{PS15} introduce a new path derivative and build Sobolev solutions for corresponding parabolic fully-nonlinear PPDEs via $G-$BSDEs \cite{P19}; Wu and Zhang \cite{WZ20} solve a master equation with solutions in a form of $V(t, \mu)$, $\mu\in \op_2^C$.
-However, the path-dependent master equation with solutions in the general form of $u(t,\ome,\mu)$, $(\ome, \mu)\in \mC \times \op^C_2$ still remains to be studied.\\
+Recently, new viscosity solutions are introduced from different viewpoints by Zhou \cite{Z20}, Bouchard et al. \cite{BLT21} and Cosso et al. \cite{CGRR23}. \\